 At the end of the day, any results you get on anything regardless of the brand are only as good as your interpretation of them.
 Don't just rely on one single spike on a piece of equipment.
 Look at the whole picture.
 Equipment should be an aid, not a focus.

-The newest thing over the last 12 months has been people using cat balls or cat toys which are balls that light up when they move.
+The newest thing over the last couple of years has been people using cat balls or cat toys which are balls that light up when they move.
 Honestly, I am not a fan of this and I won't use them but I know others who swear by it.
 I personally find them distracting, however, in context, it is really no different than putting a ping pong ball on the floor which many investigators have done for years.
 The difference is these light up so you can see if the ball is moving.
+You can pick up cheap cat balls from places like kmart.
+Be wary of some eBay sellers marketing them as Ghost Balls at ridiculous prices.

 Investigators sometimes use an EM Pump which is a device that pushes out electromagnetic energy and essentially charges the environment around us.
 The theory is that spirits can draw on this energy to help them communicate.
 It has long been believed in the paranormal community that spirits drain batteries.
 Equipment dies with fresh batteries, cameras die and you know you just charged the battery.
 If it is that easy and a spirit can drain the battery directly, why not put a pile of batteries on the floor and tell the spirit to use them to draw energy from?
 Alternatively, you can buy cheap plasma balls from stores like Kmart.
 These throw out an incredible amount of EMF and are virtually like running your own EM Pump - just a lot cheaper.